Naugatuck eliminates Cheshire from American Legion state tournament

 Once on the field dried out, the teams traded zeroes until Naugatuck broke through in the fourth inning.

-Derrick Jagello was hit by a pitch to lead off the inning and came around to score on a long single by Austin Verab, which went to the wall in centerfield.
+Derrick Jagello was hit by a pitch to lead off the inning, getting to third on a long single by Austin Verab, which went to the wall in centerfield.

 “That one felt good.
 I thought it maybe was going to go but it didn’t,” Verab said.
 “This means a lot because last year we lost this game to (Cheshire) but this year we overcame that and beat them.”

-Naugatuck scored again on an infield hit, this time from Nathan Deptula, scoring Natkiel.
+Naugatuck scored again on an infield hit, this time from Nathan Deptula, plating Tristan Bosco who pinch ran for Verab.

+Zach Graveline capped the scoring, driving a liner to center, scoring Natkiel.

 Cheshire would not go quietly, scoring two runs in the bottom of the sixth.